 As mentioned, Vallée de Mai is the best place to see a natural coco de mer forests.
 The coco de mer holds considerable cultural and historic value to the Seychellois people and they are very proud of it.

-There are actually 5 more endemic plant species found within Vallée de Mai.
+There are 5 more endemic plant species found within Vallée de Mai.
 These include:

 - palmiste